-These plans are implemented and monitored as follows: the contractor (Basil Read) has an Environment team on island who implement the requirements of the CEMP, this implementation is monitored by an independent environment monitor as part of the independent project monitoring unit (Halcrow).
+These plans are implemented and monitored as follows: the contractor (Basil Read) has an Environment team on island who implement the requirements of the CEMP, this implementation is monitored by an independent environment monitor as part of the independent Project Management Unit (Halcrow).
 The St. Helena Government Environmental Management Directorate coordinates SHG's advisory and regulatory input.

-Figure 5: The airport, Prosperous Bay copyright Edward Thorpe
+Figure 5: the airport, Prosperous Bay copyright Edward Thorpe